float3/float3.github.io/content/blog/freewill.md

   - philosophy
 ---

-People post images or videos of a uniquely decorated home—or some uncommon thing they've done—and caption it: *"This is what free will looks like."* This is strange.
+People post images or videos of a uniquely decorated home-or some uncommon thing they've done-and caption it: *"This is what free will looks like."* This is strange.
 Why is the cultural default that we **have** free will?
 When I push on this—especially with theologians and apologists—the discussion often slides into hand‑waving.
 "Free will" is incomprehensible; I don't see how people get from lived decision‑making to metaphysical freedom.

 ## Where Do Our Choices Come From?